-ESA Registration Form

-- Provider Documentation - Vet records stating the animal is healthy (i.e., free of transferable disease, parasites, and fleas) - For cats and dogs, Rabies Certificate regardless of animal's age. - Proof of spay/neuter, if applicable photo of animal - Emergency Contact for the animal.
+- ESA Registration Form - Vet records stating the animal is healthy (i.e., free of transferable disease, parasites, and fleas) - For cats and dogs, Rabies Certificate regardless of animal's age. - Emergency Contact for the animal.

 ESA approval is valid for the student's time at Simpson college however, the student will be asked to renew their ESA request each year before the start of the fall semester and provide updated proof of rabies vaccination.